 Lawdit Solicitors is a Southampton-based law firm specialising in trademarks, designs, patents and copyright law.
 The “Reading Room” section of its web site has a large article archive based on the various specialist areas including copyright, designs, information technology and trademarks.

 Maucher Jenkins is a firm of patent and trade mark attorneys and certified patent, trade mark and design litigators.
 The site’s “News & Publications” section includes articles and newsletters, as well as texts of the main UK intellectual property Acts on the Legislation.gov.uk web site.
 Many items are available in full text and there is an archive of their newsletters.

 Mewburn Ellis LLP is one of the UK’s largest firms of Chartered Patent Attorneys, European Patent Attorneys, European Trade Mark Attorneys and European Design Attorneys.
 The site’s “Resources” section has information sheets and published articles written by the firm’s attorneys.

 This blog provided is by Jane Lambert, a barrister specialising in intellectual property and information technology.
 The site includes articles and case summaries on various areas of IP/IT law (design, brands, technologies, industries) with links to the full text of the relevant legislation and cases.
-There are also links to national and regional IP offices around the world.

 Nominet UK is a not for profit company which maintains the register of .uk internet names.
 Its web site provides extensive information on all aspects of its activities, which include operating a Dispute Resolution Service for domain name disputes.
 The site’s “Domains” section has details of the Dispute Resolution Service, with a database of decisions, and information on domain name court case law, including case digests with links to full text.